biast12/tickets-docs/src/dashboard/multipanels.md

 ## Creating A Multi-panel
 In order to create a multi-panel, you'll need to head over to the web dashboard and select your server.
 If you're unfamiliar with how to do that, read our [guide on the web dashboard here](../setup/dashboard.md).

-Once on your server's main settings page, select `Ticket Panels` in the navigation bar and you'll be taken to the reaction panel configuration page which looks as follows:
+Once on your server's main settings page, select `Ticket Panels` in the navigation bar:

 ![Ticket panel page](../img/panels_navbar.webp)